 Moreover, artificial intelligence is getting into conservative industries like healthcare (cancer detection) or insurance (fraud prevention).
 It’s not a secret that even huge corporations are willing to invest in artificial intelligence to take the benefits provided by intelligent data analysis and document digitization.

 Yes, we can.
 The distribution of AI in construction is not that wide yet, but still, it exists.
-As there are many ways of implementing AI in construction, let’s have a closer look at the most popular ones.
+As there are many examples of Artificial Intelligence in construction, let’s have a closer look at the most popular ones.

 The possible benefits of machine learning and artificial intelligence implementation are enormous.
 Let’s have a closer look at the most popular ones.